2008 Orange Bowl: Kansas

 Kansas' victory over Virginia Tech was the Jayhawks' fifth bowl victory and was the 11th bowl game in the history of the Kansas Jayhawks football team.
 Because of the unexpected nature of the Jayhawks' success, some pundits proclaimed the 2008 Orange Bowl as ranking among the greatest Kansas sports victories of all time.
 The game paid $17 million to the Big 12 Conference and helped to boost the Kansas football team's national profile among potential recruits.
 In addition, the program saw an increase in ticket sales in the years immediately following the bowl appearance.
-Two months after the football team's Orange Bowl win, the men's basketball team won the National Championship becoming only the second school to win a BCS Bowl game and National Championship in basketball in the same school year.
+Three months after the football team's Orange Bowl win, the men's basketball team won the National Championship becoming only the second school to win a BCS Bowl game and National Championship in basketball in the same school year.
 Additionally the 49 wins combined from the football team and basketball team were the most combined wins in NCAA history from a football team and men's basketball team.

-2008 NFL Draft
+2008 NFL draft

-The 2008 Orange Bowl provided an excellent national platform for players from both Kansas and Virginia Tech to impress National Football League scouts prior to the 2008 NFL Draft, held April 26 and April 27, 2008.
+The 2008 Orange Bowl provided an excellent national platform for players from both Kansas and Virginia Tech to impress National Football League scouts prior to the 2008 NFL draft, held April 26 and April 27, 2008.
 Virginia Tech cornerback Brandon Flowers was one of the first Orange Bowl participants to announce his intent to enter the draft following the game.
 Flowers, a redshirt junior, finished the season with five interceptions.

 Two Kansas players announced that they would leave early for the NFL.
 Aqib Talib, the game's MVP, and All-American Anthony Collins announced they would enter the 2008 draft, capitalizing on their successful season.
 In total, twelve players from that game were drafted, eight from Virginia Tech and four from Kansas.